 Each one of these career opportunities will require some form of public safety education.
-It could be at the associate-level, where many entry-level position are.
+It could be at the associate level, where many entry-level positions are.
 Or, for some who are looking for more upper management, then students should go for a four-year program.
-Both the bachelors- or masters-level degrees would be a great way to start a rewarding career in management or leadership positions in public safety.
+Both the bachelor’s and master’s degrees are a great way to start a rewarding career in management or leadership positions in public safety.
 Public safety administration jobs can also be very lucrative.

-According to the BLS, those in administrative positions of the public safety field can make a salary close to $80,000 per year.
+According to the BLS, those in administrative positions in the public safety field can make a salary close to $80,000 per year.
 In fact, the average median salary for emergency management directors was $76,250 in May 2020.
-The Job outlook of this field expects to rise up to 4% over the next several years.
-In fact, those with at least five years experience are more than likely to move up the ladder and improve their chances of higher pay and promotional opportunities.
-Advanced learners in both education and training will find employment faster than those who are just starting their public safety career.
+The Job outlook in this field expects to rise up to 4% over the next several years.
+In fact, those with at least five years of experience are more than likely to move up the ladder and improve their chances of higher pay and promotional opportunities.
+Advanced learners in both education and training will find employment faster than those who are just starting their public safety careers.

 However, there are more jobs available at the entry-level in public safety than for those seeking administrative positions.
-For instance, as of 2020, the BLS claims there is about 500 positions open for administrative or managerial candidates.
-However, there are over 6,000 positions available for entry-level positions, and many with no experience needed.
+For instance, as of 2020, the BLS claims there are about 500 positions open for administrative or managerial candidates.
+However, there are over 6,000 positions available for entry-level positions, and many do not require experience.
 Of course, students should keep in mind the website is only updated annually.